hypertrace/entity-service/README.md

 | *Hypertrace Query Architecture* |

 - Core concepts like relationships between entities, their attributes are defined in this layer but this layer is generic and doesn't really care about what's inside each entity.
-- Entity service registers the attribute metadata with AttributeService.
 - Entity service is also responsible for scalability of entity persistence and CRUD APIs.

 ## Building locally